jonnonz1/nz-statute-book/acts/public/1989/trade-in-endangered-species-act-1989.md

 (3) A search warrant is also required pursuant to subsection (2) in the case of entry to any other land or premises for the purpose of the exercise of the power under section 37(1)﻿(d).
 (4) The provisions of Part 4 of the Search and Surveillance Act 2012 apply.

-### 38A Application of Customs and Excise Act 1996
+### 38A Application of Customs and Excise Act 2018
-Sections 149A, 149B, 149C(1) to (3), 160, and 161 of the Customs and Excise Act 1996 shall apply in relation to the importation or exportation of any endangered, threatened, or exploited species as if such endangered, threatened, or exploited species were a prohibited import or prohibited export within the meaning of that Act.
+Sections 210, 211, 214, 251, and 252 of the Customs and Excise Act 2018 apply in relation to the importation or exportation of any endangered, threatened, or exploited species as if the endangered, threatened, or exploited species were a prohibited import or prohibited export within the meaning of that Act.

 ### 39 Seizure of endangered species traded in contravention of Act
 (1) Where an officer finds, in or on any ship or aircraft or at any port, aerodrome, transitional facility, or Customs controlled area, any specimen of an endangered, threatened, or exploited species that—that specimen shall be forfeit to the Crown, and shall be seized by the officer who shall dispose of it in accordance with section 42.